 - Except at Parliament building in Budapest, there were no security checks of any kind anywhere, making you feel trusted.

 - Memories of World Wars, especially the Second World War dominated the public memory, and most of them still feel the trauma.
 You can see the pain when they talk about various events, and about their families then.
 A Museum of Torture exists in every town, reminding of the various ways used to torture during the war and otherwise.

 River Front Cities

 - Krakow, Budapest, Bratislava, and Prague – All these cities have a river flowing through them and the city virtually lives around the river.
 Riverfront has been developed as a recreational place and as a tourist spot.
 Boats, ships, lined coffee shops, restaurants and performers along with the classic European bridges create a panorama for the visitors.
 There is something to keep everyone interested.

 - Live music can be heard on the street, at the squares, and in bars.
 Performing arts are on display at most places.
 You can voluntarily pay for the performance depending on how much you liked it and what you can afford to pay.
 A concept that has now been given the name of Gift Economy.

 - I flew Russian Airlines – Aeroflot for this trip and took a total of four flights with them.
 Every time the plane landed, passengers clapped.
 I have never seen this happen anywhere else.
 I assume at some point in time this may have been to celebrate after a safe landing.
 Even after flying becoming so common it continues.
 Is this a Russian or a European tradition – if you know please enlighten?

 Stories from each place we visited will soon follow.

-Recommend you to read following blog posts on European Quartet.
+Recommend you to read following blog posts on these countries.